Specialty Crops

-Specialty crops are new crops that have not been commercially grown in a particular region.
+Collapse ▲Specialty crops are new and emerging crops that have not been commercially grown in a particular region.
 Ranging from exotic purple potatoes to more commonly known crops like lettuce, producing specialty crops generally introduces farmers to a new way of growing.
 The North Carolina Specialty Crops Program was a multi-agency, statewide program dedicated to new crop development.
-Our program information continues to serve as a resource on new and specialty crops for farmers, entrepreneurs and consumers.
-Learn more by visiting the North Carolina Specialty Crops Program →
+Our program information continues to serve as a resource on new and specialty crops for farmers, entrepreneurs, and consumers.

 Specialty Crop Resources